dberri/usdbrl-cli/README.md

 closed exchange rate of the payment date and then convert to BRL using the exchange rate on the 15th workday of the previous month.

+The data comes from the oficial website for the [Brazilian Central Bank](https://www4.bcb.gov.br/pec/taxas/port/ptaxnpesq.asp?frame=1)

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: